garysheng/faithwalk-os/principles/make-god-your-best-friend.md

 **Talk to God about everything.** Share your fears, frustrations, excitement, confusion.
 Ask for guidance on decisions both big and small.
 Treat Him like the friend who knows everything about you and loves you anyway.

+**Focus your requests on wisdom.** Following King Solomon's model, consider making wisdom your primary prayer request.
+Instead of asking God to change your circumstances, ask Him to give you the wisdom to handle them well.

 ## Reflection and Practice

 **Ask yourself as you evaluate your relationship with God:**